prevwong/reka.js/docs/concepts/externals.md

 ## External Component

-The first type of externals are External Components, which is simply any component that exists outside of the `State`.
-These components are typically useful when you need to expose some predefined components that your end-users could reuse.
+The first type of externals is External Components, which is simply any component that exists outside of the `State`.
+These components are typically useful when you need to expose some predefined components that your end users could reuse.

 For example, let's imagine we have the following `Icon` React component: